About Our School

 Angela Holmes | School Counselor

 As school counselor, Mrs. Holmes addresses students' mental, emotional, social, and academic development.
 She is driven to give valuable assistance to students, helping them with their academic goals, as well as their social, personal, and career development.
-She believes that with help, students can navigate problems a bit easier and with confidence.
+She believes that with guidance, students can navigate problems a bit easier and with more confidence.

-Mrs. Holmes and her husband live on 20 acres with their goldendoodle, Argos, and a batch of chickens.
+She and her husband live on 20 acres with their goldendoodle, Argos, and a batch of chickens.
 She loves horror movies and all things Godzilla.
 Her favorite quote is from the History Guy: "If only we all had a spark of madness; so we could see life as it should be and not just as it is."

 Alesha Schleicher | Elementary School Teacher